Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 - Asynchronous - Here, more than one process can easily run at the same time.

 ### Node.Js
 Node.js enables asynchronous.
 A process can be called even if another event is occurring.
 This means that no process is ever blocked.
-Several requests can be processed at the same time.
+Different process can be processed simultaneously.

 Node.js is event-driven(can respond to the user in various ways).
 Therefore it is suitable for the development of games.